 Unfair™ Westerpark is the second installment of our temporary museum series.
-In the middle of one of the most visited public parks in Amsterdam, we build a brand-new temporary museum amid the greenery.
+In the middle of one of the most visited public parks in Amsterdam, we build a brand-new temporary museum.

 This edition promises to be a showcase of current architecture and contemporary art, with an architectural design by Tomas Dirrix and three consecutive solo exhibitions by up and coming artists, Arash Fakhim, Valentina Gal and Iriée Zamblé.

 Our temporary museums are artist-centered.
 We empower makers to take a central position in the art community and tell their stories.
 We connect you, whether you are a passerby, art professional or collector, with up and coming contemporary artists in an accessible and inviting manner.
 Unfair™ Westerpark is a playful addition to the tradition of architectural temporary design in parks, such as the Giardini in Venice or in Hyde Park, London.
 The Westerpark area has a long and rich history, transitioning from heavy industry to heavy leisure in the last 20 years.
 Contemporary art has played an important role in this transition.
-With this project, we make more space for visual art in the area – an ode to the creatives who, as early adapters, stood at the very base of the development of the area.
-A redefinition of the white cube in public space; a publicly accessible showcase of cross-overs between art and architecture with which we re-appropriate a public function to the park.
+With this project, we make more space for visual art in the area – an ode to the creatives who, as early adopters, stood at the very base of the development of the area.

 Fakhim’s work evolves around processes and actions in which an object is made or put in to motion to make images.
 The traces that are left behind be these actions, gestures and their echoes, result in his work.
 When he gets out of his studio and in to the sun, he uses a technique called cyanotype to experiment with a concept of objects in time.
 At the heart of his assemblages are the unstable tendencies of the materials that he uses.
 Together they form a choreography between the object, time and space.
 His work often is showcased as curtain- or tapestry-like-installations.